cloud-66-internal/help.cloud66.com/_includes/resources/faq.md

 ## What is Cloud 66?

 Cloud 66 is a service that automates and streamlines the building, deployment and lifecycle management of web applications.
-The service caters for two kinds of applications:
+The service supports two types of applications:

 * Containerized applications (Docker running on Kubernetes)
 * Native Ruby and Node applications (non-containerized)